mau628/dog-walking/README.md

 * Add a search bar to the grids.
 * Add user authentication flow.
 * Add a settings page to configure the database connection string.
+* Enhance Search functionality to allow to edit any record from the search results and use more advanced search options.